britneyfrei/student-management-system/README.md

 # student-management-system

-Simple Django project that follows CRUD.
-Bootstrap styles
+Simple Django project with Bootstrap styles that follows CRUD.